-We hope this year to hear all about the maths skills learners are developing through
+We hope to hear all about the maths skills learners are developing through

 - music (composing, playing, mixing, DJing)